gsuuon/note.nvim/README.md

 `NoteMarkItemChildren <marker>` — The cursor item and all children with a matching marker get marked
 `NoteGoLink` — Follow the link under cursor
-`NoteTime <marker?>` — Insert a timestamped item with marker (defaults to `*`)
+`NoteTime <marker?>` — Insert a timestamped item with marker (defaults to `*`) `NoteReport` — Notify with a summary of the current note

 #### Daily notes
 `NotePrevious` — Edit the previous daily note